 Complete guide to the OZEV electric car home charging point grant

-Wallboxes cut down the amount of time it takes to charge an electric car at home by delivering more power than can typically be supplied through a three-pin household socket.
+Wallboxes cut down the amount of time it takes to charge at home by delivering more power than can typically be supplied through a three-pin household socket.
 When installed in the right location, they can also eliminate the need for long (and possibly less safe) extension cables, too.

 There are dozens of home charging points to choose from, with the cheapest starting from around £300.
 There's also a government grant that can significantly reduce the cost of installation.
 This is in addition to the plug-in car grant that takes money off the purchase price of the car itself.
 In February 2021, the government confirmed this grant would remain in place into 2022 at least.

 What is the OZEV home wallbox charger grant?

 Several criteria need to be met in order to be eligible for the grant: you need to own, lease, or be named as the primary user of an eligible vehicle, or have one on order.
 Helpfully, the grant covers both new and used vehicles.
-You’ll have to use an installer authorised by the government’s Office for Low Emission Vehicles (OLEV), too.
+You’ll have to use an installer authorised by OZEV, too.

-You don’t need to wait until you take delivery of the car, although you can’t have the wallbox installed more than four months beforehand.
+You don’t need to wait until you take delivery of the car, although you can’t have the wallbox installed more than four months before it shows up.
 It makes sense to complete the necessary forms as soon as you can, because it’ll minimise any gap between you getting your new car and being able to charge it using your wallbox.

 In July 2019, the criteria was amended so that only 'smart' chargers qualify for the subsidy.
 Smart chargers can connect to the internet, which allows charging sessions to be programmed remotely: this adds convenience for drivers of electric cars and PHEVs, and also allows them to take advantage of cheaper electricity tariffs that are common at night – which can in turn reduce running costs.

 Am I eligible for the OZEV home wallbox charger grant?